 cMyC concentrations, which may quantify cardiomyocyte injury even more accurately than hs-cTnT or hs-cTnI levels, were lower in T2MI vs T1MI and provided modest diagnostic accuracy, comparable with that provided by hs-cTnT and hs-cTnI.

 cMyBP-C is the first cardiac-specific protein to be regarded as a promising diagnostic biomarker for acute myocardial injury since Troponin (cTn).
-Circulating cMyBP-C is a promising novel biomarker for evaluating cardiac surgical trauma in patients undergoing a cardiac operation.

 A newly developed cMyC AMI rule-in/rule-out pathway identifies a greater proportion of patients suitable for safe rule-out as compared with the ESC 0/1h-algorithm using hs-cTnI and thus reduces the number of patients in a diagnostic grey zone.